Courses and Programs

-The BS Biology program is a four-year degree program designed to prepare students for work in research, the academe, and the biomedical and pharmaceutical industries.
+This is designed to prepare students for work in research, the academe, and the biomedical and pharmaceutical industries.

 The course requires the individual to be more inquiring and critical to meet the challenges of a dynamically changing environment and prepares graduates for employment in the biomedical, research and manufacturing, and pharmaceutical and health services industries.

-The growing threat of environmental disaster was the motivation behind the offering of the BS Environmental Science program.
-In this program students are taught how to appreciate the importance of sound environmental programs through courses in environmental science and statistics, water and water pollution, environmental ecology, computer modeling and simulation, environmental impact assessment, environmental health and safety, environmental policy and law.
+The growing threat of environmental disaster was the motivation behind the offering of this course.
+The students are taught how to appreciate the importance of sound environmental programs through courses in environmental science and statistics, water and water pollution, environmental ecology, computer modeling and simulation, environmental impact assessment, environmental health and safety, environmental policy and law.

 Students are required to conduct independent research relevant to their discipline that they will report and defend before a panel of experts to prepare them for careers in community planning, research and consultancy, government service, and industry.

-The BS Psychology program prepares the student for the study of individual and group behavior and mental processes.
-The program includes such courses as human development, personality, experimental psychology, social psychology, psychological testing, abnormal psychology, learning and cognition, group dynamics, Filipino psychology, industrial psychology, physiological psychology, statistics (with computer application), and current issues.
+The course prepares the student for the study of individual and group behavior and mental processes.
+This includes such courses as human development, personality, experimental psychology, social psychology, psychological testing, abnormal psychology, learning and cognition, group dynamics, Filipino psychology, industrial psychology, physiological psychology, statistics (with computer application), and current issues.

 To ensure a holistic training, students are required to undergo a practicum program in the clinical, school and industrial settings.
 The student is required to undertake independent research work, document, and defend it orally before a panel of experts prior to graduation.
 Career opportunities are in counseling, testing and evaluation, the academe, human resources development, management and labor relations.